You can naturally even out your skin using effective essential oils for hyperpigmentation!

 6. Rose Essential Oil

 Rose essential oil also rejuvenates & brightens dull & discolored skin so it can also be used to even out hyperpigmentation.
-Mix a few drops of rose essential oil in argan oil and massage it gently all over the affected skin.
+Mix a few drops of rose essential oil in argan oil and apply on your face.